KnowledgeCaptureAndDiscovery/OBA/docs/configuration_file.md

 ## Enable/disable generation of default properties (description, id, label, and type) for each schema
 default_properties: true

+## Enable/disable generation of arrays for property type(s) all the time, regardless of cardinality / restrictions
+always_generate_arrays: true

+## Enable/disable generation of list of required properties for a schema, if the the cardinality indicates it is required (e.g. exactly 1)
+required_properties_from_cardinality: false
 ```

 ## Supported settings